yusuphjoluwasen/PhotoAssignment/README.md

 # PhotoAssigment
-PhotoAssigment is an clean iOS Application that fetches albums and photos from an api, display photos in selected album, on click of one of the photos shows a photo detail screen.
+PhotoAssigment is an clean iOS Application that fetches albums from an api, fetches and display photos from selected album, on click of one of the photos, shows a photo detail screen.

 ## Description
 The App contains three screens, the album screen, the photos screen, the photo detail screen